yzou2/CRST/README.md

 0. [Note](#note)

 ### Introduction
 This repository contains the regularized self-training based methods described in the ICCV 2019 paper ["Confidence Regularized Self-training"](https://arxiv.org/abs/1908.09822).
-Based on [Class-Balanced Self-Training (CBST)](https://arxiv.org/pdf/1810.07911.pdf), Confidence Regularized Self-Training is implemented.
+Both Class-Balanced Self-Training (CBST) and Confidence Regularized Self-Training (CRST) are implemented.

 ### Requirements:
 The code is tested in Ubuntu 16.04 in a single 12GB NVIDIA TiTan Xp.
 It is implemented based on [Pytorch 0.4.0](https://pytorch.org/) with CUDA 9.0, OpenCV 3.2.0 and Python 2.7.12.